plaes/wirexfers/docs/user/flask_quickstart.rst

 Flask Quickstart
 ================

-This section should give you an introduction of integrating WireTransfers into a `Flask <http://flask.pocoo.org>`_ application and therefore it assumes that you have Flask installed.
+This section should give you an introduction of integrating WireXfers into a `Flask <http://flask.pocoo.org>`_ application and therefore it assumes that you have Flask installed.